-Regardless of which transmission path is used, any provider that wants to satisfy the Meaningful Use objective for syndromic surveillance data submission has to meet the HL7 2.5.1 standards and conform to the HL7 implementation specifications found in the Public Health Information Network (PHIN) message guides for syndromic surveillance.
-Also, the technology used to generate the ADT HL7 messages has to be a federally certified 2014 Edition EHR technology for the syndromic surveillance meaningful use objective.
+Regardless of which transmission path is used, any hospital wanting to satisfy the Syndromic Surveillance Reporting Measure must use the required edition of federally certified health information technology, i.e., the technology that generates the syndromic surveillance messages has to meet the HL7 2.5.1 standards and conform to the specifications found in the Public Health Information Network (PHIN) messaging guide for syndromic surveillance.

 - Organization name